District Choice Overview

 High School Student Choice by Region

 District-wide, more than twice as many high school students (43%) attend school out of their home region compared to elementary students (18%).
-The Northwest Side region has the greatest percentage of students who attend school in their region (zoned or non-zoned) at 76% and the Greater Stony Island region has the lowest percentage at 37%.
+The Northwest Side region has the greatest percentage of high school students who attend school in their region (zoned or non-zoned) at 78% and the Greater Milwaukee Avenue and Greater Stony Island regions have the lowest percentage at 38%.

 High School Student Attendance Type by Region